There is Nothing Outside

 I cradled myself, bawling into my knees.

-Father went silent as he looked down on me.
-He sat beside me on the bed and asked in his gentle voice, “Have you been taking your Relief, sweetheart?”
+Father went silent and looked down at me.
+He sat down beside me on the bed, asking in his gentle voice, “Have you been taking your Relief, sweetheart?”

 Lifting my wet face, I shook my head.